-What's happening in Syria?
+What's happening in Syria? - CBBC Newsround

 The process of destroying the weapons began in October 2013 and the people working on this project were awarded the Nobel Peace Prize later that month.

-But in April 2017, there was reportedly another chemical weapons attack on a town in north-west Syria, which killed and injured many people.
+In April 2017, there was reportedly another chemical weapons attack on a town in north-west Syria, which killed and injured many people.

-Many weapons experts, the UK and other countries, and US President Donald Trump have said President Assad's government was to blame for the attack.
+At the time, many weapons experts, the UK and other countries, and US President Donald Trump said President Assad's government was to blame for the attack.

-But the Syrian President says he didn't do it and Russia, which supports him, said it was the result of aircraft hitting chemical weapons on the ground, which belonged to the rebels.
+But the Syrian President said he didn't do it and Russia, which supports him, said it was the result of aircraft hitting chemical weapons on the ground, which belonged to the rebels.

-The US has responded with military action by carrying out missile attacks on Syria, which the UK has said it supports.
+The US responded with military action by carrying out missile attacks on Syria, which the UK said it supported.

+Another suspected chemical weapons attack took place in Douma in April 2018.
+Again experts blamed the Syrian government for what happened but both they and Russia said they didn't do it.

+That led to most recent air strikes by the UK, the USA and France against what they said are Syrian government chemical weapons factories.

-It doesn't look like the fighting is likely to end any time soon.
+It doesn't look like the fighting is likely to end any time soon, as there is still a big power struggle going on in the region.

 There is a stalemate between the two sides.
 This means that the government forces and the rebel groups are unable to defeat each other or agree on the future.

+And now Turkey has begun military action in the north of the country, causing more people to flee their homes.

+The country is being destroyed by the conflict, including a lot of its rich cultural heritage.
+All six of the country's six Unesco World Heritage sites have been significantly damaged.

 Lots of countries are trying to continue to supply aid, such as food and emergency supplies.
+But it is difficult when almost 3 million Syrians live in areas which are very difficult for aid workers to get to.

 The rest of the world will continue to try to work out if there is a way to help Syria achieve peace.
 But for the time being, the conflict continues.